 Each of us contributes to building a creative, dynamic and respectful workplace where everyone can do their best work.
 This includes building constructive relationships with our colleagues, our audiences and our business partners.
-We treat each other with openness and mutual respect.
-Fostering equity, diversity and inclusion (EDI) is a shared value owned by everyone at CBC/Radio-Canada.
+We treat each other with openness and mutual respect, and we value diversity and inclusion.
 We support each other in doing the right thing and in speaking up in the face of questionable behaviour.
 We are proud to work for CBC/Radio-Canada, and we take its role as a public institution seriously.